chrisly42/PretrackerRaspberryCasket/README.md

 18052 bytes down to 9023 bytes.

-Raspberry Casket, depending on the features compiled in, is about 6374 bytes and goes down to ~4410 bytes (in isolation).
+Raspberry Casket, depending on the features compiled in, is about 6216 bytes and goes down to ~4348 bytes (in isolation).

 So this means that the optimization is not just "on the outside".

 ### Timing

+Sample generation is a bit faster (I guess around 10-15%), but most of the time is spent on muls operations, so this is the limiting factor.
+Raspberry Casket is about twice as fast as the old replayer for playback.

 Unfortunately, the replayer is still pretty slow and has high jitter compared to other standard music replayers.